How to Prep: First Basketball Practice

 Your first practice should have structure, but be ready to adjust based on energy, skill, and attention span.
 A good rule of thumb for a 60-minute practice:

-- 0–10 minutes: Warm-up & fun icebreaker
+- 0–10 minutes: Warm-up & introductions

 - 10–20 minutes: Basic drills (dribbling, passing, layups)